rjrnaik/BloodBankApp-MySQL/README.md

 # BloodBankApp-MySQL
 A Blood Bank application developed with MySql as backend and Window Builder in Java 8 for the UI

+Please watch the working demo of the project in the commits

 **Backend Schema**